 Contribution towards Zero elimination of Malaria in Southern Africa

-Community members have shown appreciation towards this new initiative stating that: “It is good that everyone was tested, and those who were tested positive were treated.
-It is also good that people do not have to go to the hospital and get tested and they did not spent any cent” said a community member when asked whether the project has brought change to the area.
+" It is good that everyone is tested, and those who were tested positive were treated.
+It is also good that people do not have to go to the hospital and get tested and they did not spend any cent” said a community member when asked whether the project has brought change to the area.